-The PhD program in the Department of History takes up to six years to complete and requires full-time academic residency until the attainment of candidacy.
+The PhD program in the Department of History is designed to take five years to complete.
+It requires full-time academic residency until the attainment of candidacy.

 PhD Program Overview

-Applicants and candidates for the PhD program should also review the general requirements of the Faculty of Graduate Studies (www.grad.ubc.ca) regarding residence, coursework, examinations, and theses preparation and submission.
+Applicants and candidates for the PhD program should also review the general requirements of the Faculty of Graduate Studies (www.grad.ubc.ca) regarding residency, coursework, examinations, and dissertation preparation and submission.

 Program Requirements – PhD Degree: